awzheng/SageWall/README.md

 ![Latency](https://img.shields.io/badge/Latency-%3C100ms-orange)
 ![Python](https://img.shields.io/badge/Python-3.11-yellow)

-> A cloud-native intrusion detection system that identifies network attacks (DoS, Probe, R2L, U2R) in real-time using machine learning.
-Built as a portfolio project demonstrating Cloud Engineering and ML Operations.
+> My first cloud engineering + ML project!
+Built this over winter break to teach myself AWS and machine learning.
+It detects network attacks (DoS, Probe, R2L, U2R) in real-time using XGBoost on SageMaker.

+---

+## 🎬 What Is This?

+Traditional firewalls use static rules — they only catch attacks they already know about.
+SageWall uses **machine learning** to learn what "normal" network traffic looks like, so it can detect *new* attacks based on statistical anomalies.

+Think of it like this: instead of memorizing every burglar's face, you learn what normal foot traffic looks like and flag anything weird.

 ---